kubernetes/website/content/en/blog/_posts/2019-11-05-kubernetes-with-microk8s.md

 ## Prerequisites

-A Linux distribution that [supports snaps](https://snapcraft.io/docs/installing-snapd).
-Since snaps were developed by Canonical, the publisher of Ubuntu, it’s natural that the latest version of Ubuntu supports it out-of-the-box.
-In this guide, we’ll use Ubuntu 18.04 LTS.
+A Linux distribution that [supports snaps](https://snapcraft.io/docs/installing-snapd), is required.
+In this guide, we’ll use Ubuntu 18.04 LTS, it supports snaps out-of-the-box.
 If you are interested in running Microk8s on Windows or Mac, you should check out [Multipass](https://multipass.run) to stand up a quick Ubuntu VM as the official way to run virtual Ubuntu on your system.

 ## MicroK8s installation